 Olena Osipov: So Alex is concentrating on video and we’re still trying to figure out our position on video.
 Again, it was one of those cases where you just have to start.
 It’s not perfect, it’ scary, but we’re still working on it.
 And now we have completely outgrown out kitchen, our kitchen is not designed to make food videos in it.
 And now Alex said to me “We have to move.”
 And I said “I don’t want to move,” because I don’t want to move.
 And he’s like “Well why not?
 We can.”
 And this is one of those cases where I’m standing in a way of my own dreams.
 He’s like “You have to have a studio.”
 I’m like “I cannot afford a studio.”
 He’s like “You can.”

-And he took me literally, I’ll tell you the story, we live in the suburbs of Vancouver which is in Canada and in May he took me to Vancouver Island, I don’t know if you’re familiar…it’s a huge island with a population close to million off of main land, accessible by two hour ferry.
+And he took me literally, I’ll tell you the story, we live in the suburbs of Vancouver which is in Canada and in May he took me to Vancouver Island, I don’t know if you’re familiar…it’s a huge island with a population close to million off of the mainland, accessible by two-hour ferry.
 He took me to the island and he found me a house, waterfront, he’s like “we have to live a dream.
 You live only once.
 You will have regrets, go for it if you can.”
 And I go “Okay.”
 So he took me to a house which was completely outside of our budget and he said, “Just come and look.”
 And I’m like, “I’m not moving my kids from school, from friends, across the ocean, I already moved enough, it’s enough.
 I want quiet.
 I just wanna work in my kitchen.”
-He takes me to this house and it’s an acerage and as I come in I see all this freedom and then I see a studio above garage, it’s a caretaker suite, it’s older it’s 26 years old but no work has been done so it does need a lot of work.
+He takes me to this house and it’s an acreage and as I come in I see all this freedom and then I see a studio above the garage, it’s a caretaker suite, it’s older it’s 26 years old but no work has been done so it does need a lot of work.

-But it’s this perfect studio above garage with windows and it’s completely separate from the house.
+But it’s this perfect studio above the garage with windows and it’s completely separate from the house.
 I see the house and I go in the backyard that backs onto the Pacific Ocean and I look at him and I go, “Sold.”